 Artwork is selected by staff and program participants after viewing a digital portfolio of images of available artworks.
 While we facilitate the art selection process, it is agency participants who determine what art is most meaningful for their site.
 In this way, staff and clients alike are empowered in the art selection process and work together to make choices about their preferred selections.

-The Placement Visit lasts approximately three hours and we request participation from an “art selection committee” of 6-10 people affiliated with the recipient agency.
+The Placement Visit lasts approximately 1-2 hours and we request participation from an “art selection committee” of 6-10 people affiliated with the recipient agency.
 We stipulate that a selection committee of staff, senior staff, facilities staff, and if possible, program participants as well as board members, be on hand.